fkztw/hor2vec/README.md

 usage: hor2vec [-h] [-s SEP] [-ld {l2r,r2l}] [-wd {t2b,b2t}] [-nr] [input]

 positional arguments:
-  input                 The file contains horizontal pure text to be changed
+  input                 The file has horizontal pure text to be changed to
-                        to vertical.
-If not been given in the command, will
+                        vertical.
+If not been given in the command, will use
-                        use the stdin as input.
+                        the stdin as input.

 optional arguments:
   -h, --help            show this help message and exit
-  -s SEP, --sep SEP, --seprator SEP
+  -s SEP, --sep SEP, --separator SEP
-                        The seperator between lines.
+                        The separator between lines.
 Default is '', you can
                         use ' ', '|' or any other strings.
   -ld {l2r,r2l}, --line-direction {l2r,r2l}
                         The reading direction of each line.
 Default is 'l2r'